Osman Batur: Supporting the Kuomintang

 Osman and other captured Muslim leaders await execution.

 At the end of 1946, Osman joined the Kuomintang government and was appointed the head of the Xinjiang government in Altay District.
 At the beginning of June 1947, several hundred of Osman’s troops, with the support of Kuomintang army units, invaded the territory of Mongolia in the Battle of Baitag Bogd.
 On June 5, Mongol troops approached with the support of Soviet aviation and expelled the Chinese troops.
 Then, the Mongols invaded Xinjiang but were defeated at the Chinese outpost of Pei-ta-shan.
 Subsequently, both sides exchanged in several raids; skirmishes continued until the summer of 1948.
 Osman continued supporting the Kuomintang government, receiving reinforcements and supplies.
 He fought in the Altay District against the troops of the East Turkestan Republic, but was defeated and fled east.
 The Chinese Communists took control of Xinjiang in 1949, with Osman continuing his campaign against the People's Liberation Army.
 He was captured in Qinghai and executed in Urumqi on April 29, 1951.

 After his death, many of his followers fled over the Himalayas.
 They were later airlifted to Turkey and resettled there.
 He was enshrined in the National Revolutionary Martyrs' Shrine in Taipei in 1981.

+Flag

+The banner, kept in the Qinggil County of Xinjiang by the 11th descendant of Er-Zhanibek Zardykan, became the flag of the national liberation uprising of the Kazakhs under the leadership of Osman Batyr in China in 1940.
+The sacred flag of Er-Zhanibek Batyr, made of fine white silk, a fathom wide, with red and yellow silk tassels, was attached to a black, three-fathom spear.
+According to legend, this banner was presented to Er-Zhanibek by Abylai Khan himself.
+Academician Z. Samashev writes that the flag of Er-Zhanibek was yellow.
+On this account, Askar Umarov concludes that it could have been a white banner that had turned yellow with time.